Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 ## Changing SSID name or password for your local access point

 In the `config.ini`, the SSID and password are editable under the section `local_access_point`.
 This requires a power-cycle to take effect.

+## Troubleshooting

+### My computer can't connect to the local-access-point

+#### Do you see the `pioreactor` network in the list of available wifi networks?
+ - If presented, use the option "Use security key to connect" (this is an alias for the password).
+ - Try power-cycling your Pioreactor

+#### Alternatively, do you *not* see the `pioreactor` network in the list of available wifi networks?
+ - Try power-cycling the Raspberry Pi
+ - If you unplug the Pioreactor, and place the SD card back into your computer, do you see the `local_access_point` file?
+If not, try adding the file again, inserting the SD card in the Pioreactor, and restarting the Pioreactor.

+### I'm on the network, but can't load the Pioreactor UI

+Try `http://<your_leaders_hostname>.local`.
+Still not working?
+Try `http://10.42.0.1`)